GoogleCloudPlatform/podcast/site/content/post/episode-66-day-2-at-cloud-next/index.md

 ###### James Williams from Udacity

 [James Williams](https://twitter.com/ecspike) is an Android Curriculum Lead at [Udacity](https://www.udacity.com/).
-Udacity is an online educiation platform with some amazing Google courses ([more here](https://www.udacity.com/google)).
+Udacity is an online education platform with some amazing Google courses ([more here](https://www.udacity.com/google)).

 We also highlighted the [Scalable Microservices with Kubernetes](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615) course, and you should definitely go check it out!